thephpleague/commonmark/docs/1.6/upgrading.md

 The environment's `setConfig()` method is now deprecated and will be removed in 2.0 - use `mergeConfig()` instead.

+Calling `ConfigurableEnvironmentInterface::mergeConfig()` without the array parameter is deprecated and won't be allowed in 2.0.

+Calling `Configuration::getConfig()` without any parameters to retrieve the full configuration is deprecated and won't be allowed in 2.0.
+Future versions should only fetch the config items they need, not the whole configuration.

+Calling `Configuration::set()` without the second `$value` parameter is deprecated and won't be allowed in 2.0.
+You should always explicitly define the value you want to be set.

 ## RegexHelper::matchAll()

 The `RegexHelper::matchAll()` method has been deprecated and will be removed in 2.0.
 Use the new, more-efficient `RegexHelper::matchFirst()` method instead.